mark-summerfield/charfind-tcl/README.md

 `charfind.tcl` is a GUI Unicode character finder.

-Once installed you need to create the unicode character database (`unidata.db`) the application depends on.
+Once installed you must create the unicode character database (`unidata.db`) the application depends on.
 To do this run:

 `prepare_unidata.tcl`

-This may take a few minutes to run.
+This may take a few minutes to run but need only be done once.

 ![Screenshot](images/screenshot.png)